seanofw/smile/BUILD.md

 Supported, tested build environments use the GNU build chain (Make and GCC).
 These are the current test platforms:

-- Linux x64 (GCC 5.x)
+- Linux x64 (Debian 9, built with GCC 6.3)
-- Cygwin x86 (GCC 4.x)

-Anything not on that list isn't guaranteed, but might work.
-Note that Cygwin x64 seems to have problems compiling the GC right now.

-Many configuration options are available in ''SmileC/Makefile.conf'', if you have customization requirements for the buildor installation.
+Many configuration options are available in ''SmileC/Makefile.conf'', if you have customization requirements for the build or installation.

 ------------------------